Lillian Lake when there is still a little snow in the mountains

 Lillian Lake trail hike

-The first part of the path was mostly easy with some light ups and downs.
+The first part of the trail was mostly easy with some light ups and downs.
 The area reminded me a bit of the west coast with the thick moss covering the overhanging branches and nearby rocks.

 About halfway into the hike you head up into some open areas with stunning views of the mountains around you and in the distance.
 From here the trail gets a bit more challenging but there are ample logs and large rocks to stop and take a breath.